-VP, Sales Blackhawk Network
+VP, Marketing Blackhawk Network

 As businesses plan for a new normal and evaluate how to recover in the wake of COVID-19, the marketplace will quickly become oversaturated with consumer promotions.
 Competitors will all be in the same boat—scrambling to recoup losses incurred during the crisis—and ensuring that your brand stands out in the crowd requires a carefully planned marketing strategy.

 As you build your post-crisis marketing mix, consider that reward-based promotions can outperform discount-based promotions according to hundreds of American businesses1.
 Reward-based promotions, like rebates, offer shopper incentives to encourage purchases or action; whereas discount-based promotions reduce part of the purchase price at point of purchase.

 Several helpful insights for marketers planning recovery strategies, including the top benefits of using rewards instead of discounts:

 Higher profitability per customer.
 Over time, organizations that offered reward-based promotions generated a 6% greater average profit margin per customer than those that offered discounts1.